daogurtsov/KISS.Animate/README.md

 KISS.Animate
 ============

-KISS.Animate is plugin for sliding animations based on JQuery and the best code structure practices with easy api
+KISS.Animate is plugin for sliding animations based on JQuery and the best code structure practices with simple api

 examples:
 <a href="http://jsfiddle.net/daogurtsov/8cGsq/1/">1. with code</a>